JOYCE NANFAN (d.1542)

 Elizabeth Norris was probably the daughter of Sir William Norris of Yattendon Castle, Buckinghamshire (1433-January 4, 1506/7).
-Sometimes her mother is given as Isabel Ingoldsthorpe (d.
-May 20, 1476), to whom Sir William was married on April 25, 1472 and Elizabeth’s date of birth is given as c.1472.
-Other genealogies make her the daughter of his third wife, Joan Horne, giving her a birth date of c.1584.
-She married to William Fermor of Somerton, Oxfordshire (d.
+Her mother is sometimes listed as Isabel Ingoldsthorpe (d.
+May 20, 1476) and Elizabeth’s date of birth as c.1472.
+Other genealogies make her the daughter of his third wife, Joan Horne, and give her a birth date of c.1584.
+She married William Fermor of Somerton, Oxfordshire (d.
 July 20, 1552) as his fourth wife.
 He refers to her in his will as his “last wife.”
 She was his sole executor.
 He instructed that there be “no pomp or vainglory” in the funeral.
 Portrait: memorial brass at Somerton

 ELIZABETH NORRIS (d.
 April 28, 1621)